 One of the things which I was fired for … was that in an email I said to a student that I thought that universities were “Orwellian” because they pretended to value free speech but they don’t.
 And they read that email and said: “You’re not allowed to say that”…Peter Ridd, interview with Andrew Bolt, SkyNews 22 July 2020

 Experts on the uses and limits of academic freedom also find aspects of the case perplexing.
 A law professor who has co-authored a new book in this area observes that: “universities are not ordinary workplaces … Academic freedom exists to ensure we have the kind of environment that enables us to pursue knowledge … I don’t think you should be allowed to vilify someone … But I don’t think this general standard of having to be civil … is appropriate … Can you believe that a university in the 21st century is issuing a ‘No Satire Direction’ to an academic?
 I think it’s just nuts … Universities have lost sight of the really core things about the enterprise of being a university”.
 Another law professor sees the 2020 Federal Court ruling as wrong on technical grounds: “but the substantive problem is that an established academic like Ridd, alleging serious research errors, can be silenced and even fired for effectively speaking his mind.
 This is no testament to free speech in our universities, whatever the legal outcome”.

-One of the university sector’s sharpest critics put the point more bluntly:
+In conservative media commentary, one of the university sector’s sharpest critics put the point more bluntly:

 One clear measure of academic freedom is that feathers — meaning egos — are ruffled.
 If your core business is collegiality, open a day spa.Janet Albrechtsen, 15 August 2020, Australia’s universities should be penalised for crimping intellectual freedom

-The Ridd case seems extraordinary.
+The Ridd case is extraordinary.
 In itself, it doesn’t indicate any systemic academic freedom crisis in the university sector.
 That said, it’s worth recalling the sector’s capacity for complacency.
 In late 2018 (after Ridd’s widely condemned dismissal), sector leaders argued that the French Review itself was unnecessary.
 Their evidence?
 An assertion that: “A culture of lively debate and the vigorous contest of ideas is strongly in evidence on Australian university campuses”.
 And an assurance that: “Between them, Australia’s (40-odd) universities have more than 100 policies, codes and agreements that support free intellectual inquiry…”